David Adeleye

 David Bankole Adeleye (born 16 November 1996) is a British professional boxer.
-As an amateur, he competed at the 2013 English National Junior Championships in the heavyweight event.
+At regional level, he held the British heavyweight title in 2025; and challenged once for the Commonwealth title in 2023.

 Early life

-David Bankole Adeleye was born on 16 November 1996 in London, England, the son of Nigerian parents who hailed from Ikole in Ekiti State, Nigeria.
+Adeleye was born on 16 November 1996 in London, England, Adeleye is the son of Nigerian parents who hailed from Ikole in Ekiti State, Nigeria.
 Adeleye's parents never wished for him to go into professional boxing until he had at least finished higher-education.
 When Adeleye was growing up, he admired Lennox Lewis, Muhammad Ali and Roy Jones Jr.

 Amateur career

-Adeleye began boxing at the Dale Youth Club, at the age of fourteen, under the tutelage of Gary McGuiness.
+Adeleye began boxing at the Dale Youth Club, at the age of 14, under the tutelage of Gary McGuiness.
 He became Junior ABA champion in 2013, and winning the Senior ABA Novices in 2017 before winning the Senior ABA title in 2018.
 He later represented England in an international against Denmark in 2018 and secured gold at the British Universities and Colleges Sport Boxing Championships.